Kynurenine 3-monooxygenase: Function

-Kynurenine 3-monooxygenase is the expression product of the KMO (gene).
-The systematic name of this enzyme class is L-kynurenine, NADPH:oxygen oxidoreductase (3-hydroxylating).
-Other names in common use include kynurenine 3-hydroxylase, kynurenine hydroxylase, and L-kynurenine-3-hydroxylase.
 It participates in tryptophan metabolism through the kynurenine catabolic pathway.
 This enzyme belongs to the family of oxidoreductases, to be specific, those acting on paired donors, with O_{2} as the oxidant.
 Kynurenine 3-monooxygenase catalyzes the insertion of molecular oxygen into the aromatic ring of kynurenine to produce 3-hydroxy-L-kynurenine.
 It employs one cofactor, FAD.
 Kynurenine 3-monooxygenase serves as an important branch point in the kynurenine pathway and, as a result, is an attractive drug target for immunological, neurodegenerative, and neuroinflammatory diseases.
 Currently, most research on the kynurenine 3-monooxygenase enzyme has been focused primarily on rat models and in yeast, both of which have been demonstrated to have high sequence homology with the human kynurenine 3-monooxygenase protein.
 Studies have shown the beneficial effects of enzyme inhibition in these eukaryotic kynurenine 3-monooxygenase active sites, thus making this enzyme an attractive target for human drug design.